kwoolter/Kingdom/README.md

 * Type `play` to start your next turn
 * Keep typing `play` to start your next turn

-### To Do
-- Still work in progress as no graphics yet!
-CLI interface only.

 ## Python Version

 This Python re-write is radically different in structure to the original!
 It is a total re-write!
 More to follow on this.